ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 To get started you'll need:

-- A domain name registrar
+- A domain name registrar.
 - A website.
 - An idea for a domain name.